 Maximum: Rs 1.5 lakh per annum

 Tenure: 15 years.
-The PPF account matures after 15 years but the contribution has to be made for 16 years in all.
 One can extend the account in blocks of 5 years on completion of 15 years.

 4. Unit Linked Insurance Plan (ULIP)